Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Continued opioid use despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by the substance.

-• User exhibits withdrawal symptoms.
+• The user exhibits withdrawal symptoms.

 Recovering from Heroin Addiction